11th Workshop on Type-driven Development (TyDe 2026)

 co-chairs), but these submissions will be held to a higher standard.

-Submission is handled through HotCRP: COMING SOON
+Submission is handled through HotCRP:

 All submissions should be in portable document format (PDF) and